eddieantonio/cmput296/lab-2.md

 > **Question 1**: For this request, what is the request URL?
 > What request method was used?
 What its status code?
-> What is the IP address and port of the webserver hosting "example.com"?
+> What is the IP address and port of the web server hosting "example.com"?

 Now, navigate to <http://example.com/probably-does-not-exist-hopefully.html>.
 Repeat the same steps as for question 1.
 To reiterate: